Ezra Stiles: Newport (1755–1776)

 In 1752, Stiles traveled to Newport, Rhode Island, for his health.
 During his trip, the city's Trinity Church—the largest Anglican congregation in New England—sought Stiles to serve as its minister, offering him a salary of £200 sterling.
 Stiles rejected the offer and departed from the city, writing "that all his Art and Address and fine offers were ineffectual."

 In 1755, the Second Congregational Church of Newport likewise sought out the young minister.
 In August, after serving in an interim capacity, he joined the church as for a salary of £65 Sterling.
 In the later months 1756, a clapboard house was constructed for Stiles on Clark Street, across from the meeting house of his congregation.
 Since 1972, the residence has been listed on the National Register of Historic Places.

-In September of the same year, Stiles was made Librarian of the Redwood Library and Athenaeum, a position that allowed him access to books at his discretion.
-During his years in Newport, Stiles kept an informative diary of his life and acquaintances, which detailed—among other things—his association with Portuguese merchant Aaron Lopez.
+In September of the same year, Stiles was made librarian of the Redwood Library and Athenaeum, a position that allowed him access to books at his discretion.
+During his years in Newport, Stiles kept an informative diary of his life and acquaintances, which detailed—among other things—his association with the Portuguese-born Jewish merchant Aaron Lopez.
 In 1757, Stiles married Elizabeth Hubbard, with whom he had eight children.